DoroMartoski/SFAdvancedAdmin/Process Automation 20%.md

 ### Advanced Formulas 7h
 Using formulas, you can embed hyperlinks, perform arithmetic with existing fields, or use conditional logic to display an amount.

+* formulas are case sensitive
+* the standard order of applications apply when working with numbers
+* Use the Power of 1 to find distinct counts of objects in a report by creating a power of 1 formular field on the object you want to get the distinct count and summarize the field in the report.
+* **A Date/Time value stores a year, month, day, and a time.
+The time is stored as GMT, but displays in the time zone of the user viewing it.**
+* If you’re subtracting two Date values, the result is a whole number.
+If you’re subtracting two Date/Time values, the result is a decimal value representing the number of days, hours, and minutes.
+* **A Time value is like a Date/Time value without the date.
+However, a Time value’s precision is in milliseconds.
+A Date/Time value’s precision is in seconds**.
+* **If you’re subtracting two Time values, the result is in milliseconds and is always positive.**
+* You can convert a Date/Time to a Date by using the DATEVALUE() function, which takes a Date/Time or Text value and returns a Date
+* DATETIMEVALUE() takes a Date or Text value and returns a Date/Time value, with the time set to midnight GMT
+* Time fields do not include a date.
+So adding 25 hours to a time value is the same as adding 1 hour.
+The clock restarts after 24 hours.
+* **Using helper formula fields is a great way to make your formulas short and easy to understand.
+A helper field does only part of a larger calculation and is referenced by the end formula field**

+**Cross-object formula**: displays data from one object on a different object
+* Members of your organization can see a formula that displays or references a cross-object field even if they do not have access to the object that the field is on
+* Cross-object formulas that reference currency fields convert the value to the currency of the record that contains the formula.
+If the referenced currency field is from a custom setting, the field value isn’t converted to the record’s currency
+* Salesforce allows a maximum of 10 unique relationships per object in cross-object formulas.
+The limit is cumulative across all formula fields, rules, and lookup filters.
+For example, if two different formulas on opportunities reference two different fields of an associated account, only one unique relationship exists (from opportunities to accounts)
+* You can’t reference cross-object formulas in roll-up summary fields.
+* In cross-object formulas, you can’t reference merge fields for objects related to activities.
+For example, merge fields for contacts and accounts aren’t available in task and event formulas.
+* In cross-object formulas, you can’t reference fields from contacts through person accounts.

+#### Picklists in formulas
+* 3 functions take picklists as arguments in formula fields: **ISPICKVAL()**, **CASE()**, and **TEXT()**
+* ISPICKVAL(picklist_field, text_value). returns boolean.
+ISPICKVAL() can be combined with PRIORVALUE()
+* TEXT() converts a picklist value to a **text value**.
+Can combine **TEXT()** with Text functions such as BEGINS(), & CONTAINS().
+* **TEXT() CANNOT BE USED ON MULTI-SELECT PICKLISTS**

+#### Text in formulas
+* Formulas that use the Text return type can concatenate Text values, convert numbers and dates to text, or display text conditionally
+* **TEXT() always returns Date/Time values in GMT, not the time zone of the current user or your organization.**
+* TEXT() converts a Percent, Number, Date, Date/Time, picklist, or Currency field into Text.
+TEXT() returns output without any formatting, commas, or currency signs.
+For example, TEXT(percent_value), if percent_value is set to 30%, returns 0.3

+##### Display an image with CASE()
+IMAGE(
+  CASE(Rating__C,
+    "Hot", "/img/samples/stars_500.gif",
+    "Warm", "/img/samples/stars_300.gif",
+    "Cold", "/img/samples/stars_100.gif",
+    "/img/samples/stars_000.gif"),
+"Unknown")